-When our Faculty, the Faculty of Modern & Medieval Languages and Linguistics (University of Cambridge), sent out a call for seminar funding applications, we decided to use this opportunity to set up a series of seminars that would explore the intersection between academic work and creative practice, challenging the boundaries normally operating between theory and praxis, and between institution and intimate experience.
-These gatherings would create a space for aspects of our work and experience that were normally supposed to be excluded from the professional sphere of the University.
+When our Faculty, the Faculty of Modern & Medieval Languages and Linguistics at the University of Cambridge sent out a call for seminar funding applications, we decided to use this opportunity to set up a series of seminars that would explore the intersection between academic work and creative practice, challenging the boundaries normally operating between theory and praxis, as well as between institutional and intimate experience.
+These gatherings would create a space for aspects of our work and experience that were normally supposed to be excluded from the professional sphere of the university.

-Our starting point is our experience as three women academics (teachers and researchers), finding that academia is fully permeated by the contemporary ‘achievement era’ (Han 2015), in which the disciplinary negativity of ‘should’ has morphed into the excessive positivity of ‘can’: ‘Prohibitions, commandments, and the law are replaced by projects, initiatives, and motivation’ (9).
-As neoliberal subjects we are expected to work on ourselves, rather than on collective, social change.
-In teaching, this leads to ‘a place where education has been undermined by teachers and students alike who seek to use it as a platform for opportunistic concerns rather than as a place to learn’ (hooks 1994: 12).
-For feminism, this can mean – as Sarah Banet-Weiser has pointed out – the visible display of ‘I’m with her’ rather than the political actions of ‘we’re with each other’ (2018: 184).
-It is helpful to understand this neoliberal kind of self-work in terms of what De Certeau calls strategies, as opposed to tactics: ‘every “strategic” rationalization seeks first of all to distinguish its “own” place, that is, the place of its own power and will, from an “environment”’ (1984: 36).
-Institutions too are strategic places that demarcate spaces and accumulate gains (in the form of grant funding, prizes, star ratings etc.).
-In their current form, they are therefore ill-placed to foster solidarity, transgression from norms and creativity; they are not conducive to feminist pedagogy.
+Our starting point is our experience as three women academics (teachers and researchers) finding that academia is fully permeated by the contemporary ‘achievement era’ (Han 2015), in which the disciplinary negativity of ‘should’ has morphed into the excessive positivity of ‘can’: ‘Prohibitions, commandments, and the law are replaced by projects, initiatives, and motivation’.
+(Han 2015: 9) As neoliberal subjects, we are expected to work on ourselves, rather than on collective, social change.
+In teaching, this leads to ‘a place where education has been undermined by teachers and students alike who seek to use it as a platform for opportunistic concerns rather than as a place to learn’. (hooks 1994: 12) For feminism, this can mean—as Sarah Banet-Weiser has pointed out—the visible display of ‘I’m with her’ rather than the political actions of ‘we’re with each other’.
+(2018: 184) It is helpful to understand this neoliberal kind of self-work in terms of what De Certeau calls strategies, as opposed to tactics: ‘every “strategic” rationalization seeks first of all to distinguish its “own” place, that is, the place of its own power and will, from an “environment”’.
+(1984: 36) Institutions too are strategic places that demarcate spaces and accumulate gains in the form of grant funding, prizes, star ratings etc. In their current form, they are, therefore, ill-placed to foster solidarity, transgression from norms and creativity; they are not conducive to feminist pedagogy.

-Tactics, on the other hand, have no ‘proper’ place and must ‘seize on the wing the possibilities that offer themselves at any given moment’ (De Certeau 1984: 37).
-De Certeau found in popular, working-class culture a model called la perruque: tactics for diverting institutional time and resources and using them against the grain of the system (24):
+Tactics, on the other hand, have no ‘proper’ place and must ‘seize on the wing the possibilities that offer themselves at any given moment’.
+(De Certeau 1984: 37) De Certeau found in popular, working-class culture a model called la perruque: tactics for diverting institutional time and resources and using them against the grain of the system.
+(1984: 24) He explains:

-For De Certeau such tactics are not a game – though they may be playful – but rather a way of countering institutional strategies that stifle creativity and solidarity.
-Applied in academia, diversionary tactics would lead to ‘a return of the ethical, of pleasure and of invention within the scientific institution’ (28).
-We believe that such tactics can contribute to the ‘utopian dreaming’ and ‘affective tools for transformation’ invoked by Cvetkovich.
+For De Certeau such tactics are not a game—though they may be playful—but rather a way of countering institutional strategies that stifle creativity and solidarity.
+Applied in academia, diversionary tactics would lead to ‘a return of the ethical, of pleasure and of invention within the scientific institution’.
+(1984: 28) We believe that such tactics can contribute to the ‘utopian dreaming’ and ‘affective tools for transformation’ invoked by Cvetkovich.
 We use institutional spaces and funding to bring people into contact with each other and with ways of being and doing that can feel impossible in our ordinary working lives.